mrnugget/anygood/README.md

 - Better error handling in the API clients: currently the only thing that is working is JSON Parser Errors.
 Handling of 404, 500, 503 and whatnot should be implemented.
-- I want to use Redis to cache the API results for a couple of hours, so looking up movies doesn't require hitting the external APIs all the time.
 - Add the following clients:
   - http://www.themoviedb.org
   - http://www.moviepilot.com